Klint Kubiak

-Klint Alexander Kubiak (born February 17, 1987) is an American professional football coach who is the offensive coordinator for the Seattle Seahawks of the National Football League (NFL).
-He has coached in the NFL and college following his playing career at Colorado State.
-Kubiak served as Minnesota Vikings offensive coordinator in 2021 and for the New Orleans Saints in 2024.
-He is the son of Gary Kubiak, former head coach of the Houston Texans and Denver Broncos.
+Klint Alexander Kubiak (born February 17, 1987) is an American professional football coach and former player who is the head coach for the Las Vegas Raiders of the National Football League (NFL).
+He previously served as the offensive coordinator for the Seattle Seahawks in 2025, winning Super Bowl LX.

-College
+Kubiak played college football at Colorado State as a safety from 2005 to 2009 and has previously served as an assistant coach at Texas A&M University, the University of Kansas, Minnesota Vikings, Denver Broncos, San Francisco 49ers, New Orleans Saints and Seattle Seahawks.
+He is the son of former NFL coach Gary Kubiak.

+Early life

+Kubiak was born in Houston, while his father, Gary Kubiak, played quarterback for the Denver Broncos.
+He attended Regis Jesuit High School in Aurora, Colorado, where he played as a wide receiver and defensive back, while his father worked as offensive coordinator for the Denver Broncos.
 Kubiak attended Colorado State University (CSU), where he played safety for the Colorado State Rams football team from 2005 to 2009.
-He was named a team captain as a senior and was invited to play in the East-West Shrine Game.
+Kubiak was named a team captain as a senior and was invited to play in the East-West Shrine Game.